wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

-# WSO2 API Manager extension with Ping Intelligence
+# WSO2 API Manager extension with PingIntelligence

 ## What is PingIntelligence for APIs?
 PingIntelligence for APIs uses artificial intelligence (AI) to expose active APIs, identify and automatically block cyber attacks on APIs and provide detailed reporting on all API activity.
-Deployed on premises, in public clouds or in hybrid clouds, the solution monitors API traffic across the environment.
-It uses AI and machine learning models to detect anomalous API behavior without relying on specifically defined policies or prior knowledge of attack patterns in which, can stop new and constantly changing attacks.
-Using continuous learning capabilities, it becomes more accurate at identifying and blocking attacks over time.
+You can deploy the PingIntelligence solution on premises, in public clouds, or in hybrid clouds to monitor API traffic across the environment.
+PingIntelligence uses AI and machine learning models to detect anomalous API behavior, without relying on specifically defined policies or prior knowledge of attack patterns, in order to stop new and constantly changing attacks.
+In addition, PingIntelligence uses its continuous learning capabilities to become more accurate at identifying and blocking attacks over time.

-#### PingIntelligence protects against three main types of attacks, specifically:
+#### Types of Attacks PingIntelligence Protects Against
+The following are the types of attacks that PingIntelligence can detect.

 ##### Authentication System Attacks
  - **Login system attacks**: Bad actors use credential stuffing and other brute force attacks to test valid credentials from the dark web to determine the validity of these credentials.
 They then utilize the compromised credentials to access API services.
 Bots may execute aggressive attacks or run slower attacks designed to blend in with normal login failures.

  - **Account takeover with stolen credential attacks**: Stolen credentials acquired via man-in-the-middle and other attacks are used to penetrate and take over accounts.
-These credentials include stolen tokens, cookies or API keys which may be used by the hacker to access data authorized to the compromised client.
+These credentials include stolen tokens, cookies or API keys that may be used by the hacker to access data authorized to the compromised client.

 ##### Data and Application Attacks
- - **API takeover attacks**: Hackers use a valid account to reverse engineer the API and access other accounts using the vulnerabilities they found.
+ - **API takeover attacks**: Hackers use a valid account to reverse engineer the API and access other accounts using the vulnerabilities they find.
 Theft of data and private info follows, as well as the takeover of other accounts.
 Meanwhile, the hacker looks like a normal user at all times since they are using a valid account.

  - **Data extraction or theft**: Hackers use APIs to steal files, photos, credit card information and personal data from accounts available through an API.
 Since normal outbound activity on one API may be an attack on a different API, PingIntelligence uses its deep understanding of each API to block both normal and extended duration data exfiltration attacks.

- - **Data scraping**: APIs are commonly abused by bots which extract (scrape) data for subsequent use (e.g., competitive pricing) which can negatively impact your business.
+ - **Data scraping**: APIs are commonly abused by bots that extract (scrape) data for subsequent use (e.g., competitive pricing), which can negatively impact your business.
 Data scraping attacks can be executed on the API service directly and can run over extended time frames to avoid detection.

  - **Data deletion or manipulation**: A disgruntled employee or hacker could delete information to sabotage systems or change data to compromise information.